How to get Lucky Pokemon in Pokemon Go

-Trading costs Stardust, and it can be cheap or expensive situationally.
+Trading costs Stardust and it can be cheap or expensive depending on the situation.
 While trading regular Pokémon that are registered on both players’ Pokédex costs 100 Stardust, trading Shiny, Legendary, or unregistered Pokémon could cost up to 1,00,000 Stardust.

 The odds of a Pokémon turning Lucky upon trading depend on how long it’s been since you caught them.
 As per the community’s research:

 - A regular Pokémon has a 5% chance of turning lucky if it’s less than one year old.